 While there has been positive press about the potential benefits of 5-MeO-DMT use in the general population, there have been many cases in which people have not been adequately prepared, used too much, or did not have adequate support following their experience.
 In this presentation, Rafael will talk about protective measures that have been studied in his research and discuss how therapists might approach supporting clients after an experience that has left them dysregulated and overwhelmed.

-If you would like to stay up to date on information about the TRIPS seminar series, you can join our newsletter by clicking on the button below.
+If you would like to stay up to date on information about the TRIPS seminar series, you can join our newsletter by clicking on the button above.